Last updated June 2026

 ASCF is the specialty-crop companion to FBA.
 It’s a one-time $1 billion program authorized by the One Big Beautiful Bill Act, designed to help specialty crop producers who were excluded from FBA’s row-crop list.
 The eligible crop list is long — more than 100 crops from almonds through watermelons, plus sugar — and also covers nursery stock, floriculture, herbs, mushrooms, coffee, and cacao.

 ASCF has two steps.
-Step 1 (now): file or correct your 2025 FSA-578 acreage report for eligible crops by April 24, 2026.
-Step 2 (after rates post): apply for payment.
-Per-crop rates are expected to be published shortly after the acreage deadline.
+Step 1: have your 2025 FSA-578 acreage report on file for eligible crops (the reporting deadline was April 24, 2026).
+Step 2 (now): apply for payment.
+FSA has published per-crop rates, and enrollment runs through August 7, 2026.

 Quick Facts